 6. Bunker Bay

 Bunker Bay is a great place to grab brunch followed by a dip in the ocean.
 The long stretch of beach is a great place to soak up the sunshine and is considered one of the top beaches in the region.
 Bunker Bay Cafe serves up delicious coffee and lunch – the perfect lazy afternoon spot!
+Looking for even more fantastic beaches in the Margaret River region?
+Read on for my personal recommendations!

 7. Injidup Natural Spa